David Dudley Field II: Dedication to codification

 The new system abolished the distinction in forms of procedure between an action at law (a civil case demanding monetary damages) and a suit in equity (a civil case demanding non-monetary damages).
 Under the new procedure, rather than having to file separate actions, a plaintiff needed to file only one civil action (or as it is often called today, a lawsuit).
-Eventually Field's civil procedure code was, with some changes, adopted in 24 states.
+Eventually Field's civil procedure code was, with some changes, adopted in 27 states.
 It also influenced later procedural reforms in England and several of her colonies (specifically, the Judicature Acts).

+However, according to Amalia Kessler, the more important aspect of Field's "code of civil procedure" was not so much the "code" part, but the "civil procedure" part.
+Before Field, the idea of "procedure" as a unified body of law simply did not exist in common law jurisdictions.
+Joseph Story's treatises a generation earlier are a typical example, in that Story, like his contemporaries, treated "pleading" and "practice" as two clearly distinct bodies of law and never used the word "procedure".
+The Field Code joined together "pleading" and "practice" for the first time under the heading of "procedure" and marked the "invention of procedure as a distinct, coherent category, defined in antithesis to the substantive law".

+In Field's new civil procedure system, allowing self-interested or otherwise flawed testimony "was preferable to excluding evidence that might have some truth value", and thus the Field Code took an expansive approach to the admissibility of evidence, in contrast to the common law's tightly restricted rules.
+The Field Code allowed any person "having organs of sense" to testify as a witness in a court of law in New York, except "the insane and very young children".
+Field's progressive and relatively race-neutral views did not prevail elsewhere; fifteen states excluded testimony from persons of various races when they adopted the Field Code.

 In 1857, Field became chair of another state commission, this time for the systematic codification of all of New York state law except for those portions already reported upon by the Commissioner of Practice and Pleadings.
 In this work he personally prepared almost the whole of the political and civil codes.
 The commission's penal code is often misattributed to Field but it was actually drafted by William Curtis Noyes, another member of the code commission who was a former prosecutor.